Details

 AIRPORT TRANSFER

-Your arrival transfer has been arranged based on flight information provided to us.
-If you are advised of a flight schedule change within 48 hours of your scheduled arrival time, we will do our best to rearrange your arrival transfer, but we cannot guarantee this.
-If your arrival transfer does not arrive within 30 minutes after you have exited the arrivals area, please take a taxi to your start point hotel.
+Your arrival transfer will be arranged based on flight information provided to G Adventures.
+If you are advised of a flight schedule change within 48 hours of your scheduled arrival time, they will do their best to rearrange your arrival transfer, but they cannot guarantee this.
+If your arrival transfer does not arrive within 30 minutes after you have exited the arrivals area, please take a taxi to your hotel.

 EMERGENCY CONTACT NUMBERS